grab/engineering-blog/_posts/2021-03-22-learn-how-grab-leveraged-performance-marketing-automation.md

 excerpt: "Learn how Grab is investigating and reducing service binary size for Golang projects."
 ---

-Learn How Grab Leveraged Performance Marketing Automation to Improve Conversion Rates by 30%

 Grab, Southeast Asia's leading superapp, is a hyperlocal 3-sided marketplace that operates across hundreds of cities in Southeast Asia.
 Grab started out as a taxi hailing company back in 2012 and in less than a decade, the business has evolved tremendously and now offers a diverse range of services for consumers’ everyday needs.

 To fuel our business growth in newer service offerings such as GrabFood, GrabMart and GrabExpress, user acquisition efforts play a pivotal role in ensuring we create a sustainable Grab ecosystem that balances the marketplace dynamics between our consumers, driver partners and merchant partners.